Gum disease is not that common

 You may think that most tooth loss is from decay, but the main reason is gum disease.
 Sometimes it is completely undetected up to the point of losing your teeth.
 If it is treated in the earlier stages, there are very effective nonsurgical methods to halt the infection.
 If you have bleeding gums from brushing or flossing or loose teeth, you should make an appointment with our office so we can prevent the loss of any teeth due to gum disease.

-Heart Disease and Gum Disease Oconomowoc WIGum Disease Can Contribute to Heart Disease and Even Stroke
+Gum Disease Can Contribute to Heart Disease and Even Stroke

 The American Dental Association has announced that 80% of all Americans have some stage of periodontal (gum) disease.
 Dentists consider this to be an epidemic level.
 If it were another disease such as tuberculosis, the general public would be concerned about the problem.
 But recent medical research has given reason for people to be more concerned about any level of gum disease.
 Gum disease has now been linked to the life-threatening conditions of heart disease, stroke, and diabetes.
 The bacteria from infected gums travel within the bloodstream to other vital organs, with a potential effect on the state of their health.